python/cpython/Doc/library/threading.rst

 extension module.

 A primitive lock is in one of two states, "locked" or "unlocked".
 It is created in the unlocked state.
-It has two basic methods, :meth:`acquire` and :meth:`release`.
-When the state is unlocked, :meth:`acquire` changes the state to locked and returns immediately.
-When the state is locked, :meth:`acquire` blocks until a call to :meth:`release` in another thread changes it to unlocked, then the :meth:`acquire` call resets it to locked and returns.
-The :meth:`release` method should only be called in the locked state; it changes the state to unlocked and returns immediately.
+It has two basic methods, :meth:`~Lock.acquire` and :meth:`~Lock.release`.
+When the state is unlocked, :meth:`~Lock.acquire` changes the state to locked and returns immediately.
+When the state is locked, :meth:`~Lock.acquire` blocks until a call to :meth:`~Lock.release` in another thread changes it to unlocked, then the :meth:`~Lock.acquire` call resets it to locked and returns.
+The :meth:`~Lock.release` method should only be called in the locked state; it changes the state to unlocked and returns immediately.
 If an attempt is made to release an unlocked lock, a :exc:`RuntimeError` will be raised.

-When more than one thread is blocked in :meth:`acquire` waiting for the state to turn to unlocked, only one thread proceeds when a :meth:`release` call resets the state to unlocked; which one of the waiting threads proceeds is not defined, and may vary across implementations.
+When more than one thread is blocked in :meth:`~Lock.acquire` waiting for the state to turn to unlocked, only one thread proceeds when a :meth:`~Lock.release` call resets the state to unlocked; which one of the waiting threads proceeds is not defined, and may vary across implementations.

 All methods are executed atomically.